demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

-Trustwave SEG is a secure messaging solution that protects businesses and users from email-borne threats, including phishing, blended threats, and spam.Trustwave Secure Email Gateway also delivers improved policy enforcement and data leakage prevention.
+Trustwave SEG is a secure messaging solution that protects businesses and users from email-borne threats, including phishing, blended threats, and spam.
+Trustwave Secure Email Gateway also delivers improved policy enforcement and data leakage prevention.
-This integration was integrated and tested with version 10 of trustwave secure email gateway
+This integration was integrated and tested with version 10 of trustwave secure email gateway.
 ## Configure trustwave secure email gateway on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.